Easter Island rebounds from wildfire that singed its statues

 It is not certain how the moai – which average 13 feet (four meters) in height and weigh many tons -- were transported to their ahu.
 One theory is that they were moved as if they were standing, dragged with small turns as one would do with a refrigerator.

 Rapa Nui’s council of elders, headed by Carlos Edmunds, brings together the leaders whose predecessors were born in Rapanui tribes.
-Among other responsibilities, Edmunds, 69, fights for the island’s autonomy, preventing land from being sold to foreigners, insisting that certain areas are regulated only by Rapanui, ensuring that tourists prove that after a visit they will not stay to become residents.
+Among other responsibilities, Edmunds, 69, fights for the island’s autonomy, preventing land from being sold to foreigners and insisting that certain areas are regulated only by Rapanui.

-Edmunds’ mother tongue is Rapanui, the only language he spoke until he turned 18 and left for South America to study.

-His ancestors were born in Anakena, site of a beach with white sand and transparent waters where King Hotu Matua is believed to have landed 1,000 years ago, bringing the first inhabitants of Rapa Nui with him.
+His ancestors were born in Anakena, site of a beach with white sand and transparent waters where King Hotu Matua is believed to have landed 1,000 years ago

-At that time, said Rapanui historian Christian Moreno, many of the islanders didn’t understand why foreigners were so fascinated by the statues, which no longer served a specific religious or cultural role.
+At that time, said Rapanui historian Christian Moreno, many islanders didn’t understand why foreigners were so fascinated by the statues, which no longer served a specific religious or cultural role.

 Gradually, Moreno said, the community began to delve into its collective memory, talking to elders and – bit by bit -- retrieving the history of the moai.